yojoecapital/spring-demo/notes/3-sprint-boot-mvc.md

 }
 ```

+- you can use `@RestController` so that Spring doesn't try to return a static (or template) file and instead a REST (Representational State Transfer) response
 - you can use `@GetMapping` for `GET` requests and `@PostMapping` for `POST`
 - the `@PathVariable` annotation denotes that a parameter is on the path
 - the `@RequestBody` annotation denotes that a parameter will be the request body